Geodels/gospl/paper/paper.md

 # Package summary

-**gospl** is able to simulate global-scale forward model of landscape evolution, dual-lithology (coarse and fine) sediment routing and stratigraphic history forced with deforming plate tectonics, paleotopographies and paleoclimate reconstructions.
+**gospl** is able to simulate global-scale forward models of landscape evolution, dual-lithology (coarse and fine) sediment routing and stratigraphic history forced with deforming plate tectonics, paleotopographies and paleoclimate reconstructions.
 It relates the complexity of the triggers and responses of sedimentary processes from the complete sediment routing perspective accounting for different scenarii of plate motion, tectonic uplift/subsidence, climate, geodynamic and sedimentary conditions.

 The following physical processes are considered:
 - river incision using the stream power law based on a multiple flow direction approach and an implicit parallel implicit drainage area method [@Richardson:14],